UselessToolsWasTaken/VCTNAPredictiveAlgorithm/README.md

+Current stats of the algorithm (According to metrics I get from in-code calculations)

+Accuracy Score: 88%
+F1 Score: 0.87

 # Anger Management Program

 This a Predictive Algorithm i wrote with the help of ChatGPT and a friend who is studying Data Science.